PROFESSIONAL EDUCATION IN THE AGE OF AI

 Across Teaching, Theory, Technologies & Times

-Strand Call: Professional Education in the Age of AI – Redefining Creativity, Ethics, and Interdisciplinarity
+Strand Call: Professional Education in the Age of AI – Redefining Interdisciplinarity, Ethics & Creativity

-This strand is interested in how AI continues to transform both how we live and how we teach and learn.
-It is specifically interested in these questions in the context of the built environment but many of its concerns stretch across disciplines.
+This strand is interested in how AI continues to transform both how we live, and how we teach and learn.
+It is particularly interested in these questions in the context of the built environment and related fields, but also welcomes other disciplinary perspectives including sustainability, urban health, STEM, the humanities and the social sciences.

-This strand will revisit the design of teaching materials and exercises in professional education disciplines like the built environment, re-examining the very purpose of the university—not merely as a site of knowledge transmission, but as a place where students learn to formulate critical questions, envision new forms of society, and translate them into tangible spaces.
+In this context, this strand will revisit the teaching materials and exercises in education.
+It will re-examine the very purpose of the university—not merely as a site of knowledge transmission, but as a place where students learn to formulate critical questions, envision new forms of society, and translate them into tangible spaces, practices and policies.

-Expected Outcomes include sharing and co-creating a forward-looking and inclusive vision of the future across both educational settings and civil society, leading to concrete proposals for curricula, collaborative research, and practical implementation.
-Exploring integrative approaches to the design of cyber and physical spaces, presenting urban and related professional futures that prioritize diversity and freedom over dystopian, surveillance-oriented scenarios.
+Expected Outcomes include sharing and co-creating a forward-looking and inclusive vision of the future across both educational settings and civil society, leading to concrete proposals for curricula design, collaborative research, and the practical implementation of new teaching methodologies and theories.

 Chuo University, Tokyo